 Look at the US Department of Labor Career OneStop website (below) also for good job information.

 If you have job openings, let us post them on .

 Cabling Project Management - FOA has created a new YouTube video on what's involved in a cabling project (copper/fiber/wireless) with advice for both the customer and the contractor involved in a cabling project.
 The intent of this video lecture is to help customer and contractor communicate effectively on a new project.

 Is Counterfeit Cable Dangerous?

 You bet it is!
-The US Consumer Product Safety Commission recently required Home Depot to recall $11,000,000 worth of it!
+The US Consumer Product Safety Commission required Home Depot to recall $11,000,000 worth of it!

 Watch the FOA YouTube Video: Counterfeit Cat 5 Cabling

 In our continuing quest to help people understand how to test fiber optic cable plants and communications systems, we've created three "QuickStart Guides to Fiber Optic Testing."
 They are simple, step-by-step guides on how to test fiber optic cable plants, patchcords or single cables, using OTDRs and measuring optical power in systems.
 They are as straightforward as it can get - what equipment do you need, what are the procedures for testing, options in implementing the test, measurement errors and documenting the results.

 Testing Fiber Optic Cable Plants With An OTDR